unieojs/unieo/README.md

 💪🏻 A powerful router core library for edge computing environments.

 Unieo `[/juːniˈoʊ/]` provides a flexible and extensible routing system designed specifically for edge runtimes.
-Built with **WinterTC (Web-interoperable Server Runtimes Technical Committee) standards compliance**, Unieo can run seamlessly on any web runtime that supports WinterTC specifications, including Cloudflare Workers, Vercel Edge Functions, Aliyun EdgeRoutine, and other modern edge platforms.
+It is built with **WinterTC (Web-interoperable Server Runtimes Technical Committee) standards compliance**, ensuring seamless operation on any WinterTC-compliant web runtime, including Cloudflare Workers, Vercel Edge Functions, Aliyun EdgeRoutine, and other modern edge platforms.

 ## ✨ Features